djpandab/drop-beat-fridays/README.md

 # Drop Beat Fridays
 Site for music mixes and personal playlists
-Date 021821

-Time 1:29:34
+Created 021821 | Mix length 1:29:34

 This playlist was crafted strictly without equipment.
 Trying out a new technique.

-Little rough around the edges but its coming together.
+It's a little rough around the edges but its coming together.
 Hope you enjoy.

 DJ PANDA B